-- A national core set of metrics, supported by the National Education and Training Survey (NETS)* to be administered at local level to support our insight into the quality of learner placements (to follow)
+- A national core set of metrics, supported by the National Education and Training Survey (NETS), administered at local level to support our insight into the quality of learner placements

 - Our Intensive Support Framework is designed to enable both categorisation of concerns and provide support to address them.
 It facilitates a graded approach to reporting and support, and helps our regional quality teams and local offices implement the Quality Framework.
 It supports our policy on the suspension of postgraduate medical training in relation to serious concerns.